bytebase/bytebase.com-old/content/blog/database-as-code-landscape.md

 |  Prisma   |   TypeScript    |       Custom DSL        |          State-based          | CLI + UI  |       ✅        |      ✅       |
 | Bytebase  | Go + TypeScript |           SQL           |       Migration-based\*       | CLI + UI  |       ✅        |      ✅       | ✅            |

-_\*Though bytebase uses migration-based approach, it records schema snapshot before and after the migration.
+_\*Though Bytebase uses migration-based approach, it records schema snapshot before and after the migration.
 Thus it also retains some state-based benefits such as drift detection_

 ## The Summaries